Ice cream is one of my favorite foods to try while traveling. Ingredients, texture, flavors… every country does it differently.

 - To avoid fights about someone having more, we had a family rule in the Piehl household: One person cuts it, the other person picks first.

-- If you can’t finish your half pint, or you’re only one person, place the remaining ice cream in the Tupperware container.
+- If you can’t finish your half pint, or you’re only one person, why did you cut the pint in half?!?!
+Put the remaining ice cream in the Tupperware container, and never do this again.
+You’re just wasting time and making a mess.

 - This will work for almost any ice cream.
 I used one of the messiest ice creams I could find and there was almost no clean up.